Skip to content

 Clean up (optional)

-Once you are confident SQLite is healthy, move the backup out of your data directory so it does not confuse future tooling:
+Once you are confident the SQLite store is healthy, move the backup out of your data directory: